StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 ## Important note

-Over the next 2 months (until March 2020) I'm planning to update StatisticalRethinking.jl to reflect the changes in the 2nd edition of the book.
+Over the next 2 months I'm planning to update StatisticalRethinking.jl to reflect the changes in the 2nd edition of the book.
 At the same time (but this will likely take longer) I'll also expand coverage of chapters 5 and beyond.

 Documentation will change substantially.
 I no longer plan to generate and store notebook (and chapter) versions as part of the documentation.